The Imitation of Christ: Influence

 The Imitation of Christ is regarded as the most important devotional work in Catholic Christianity and is the most widely read devotional work next to the Bible.
 Apart from the Bible no Christian book has been translated into more languages than the Imitation of Christ.

-The book was admired by the following individuals: Saint Thomas More, Chancellor of England and renowned humanist who was executed by King Henry VIII of England; Saint Ignatius of Loyola, founder of the Society of Jesus, Erasmus of Rotterdam; and twentieth-century American Catholic author and monk Thomas Merton.
+The book was admired by the following individuals: Saint Thomas More, Chancellor of England and renowned humanist who was executed by King Henry VIII of England; Saint Ignatius of Loyola, founder of the Society of Jesus, Erasmus of Rotterdam, Louis XVI; and twentieth-century American Catholic author and monk Thomas Merton.
 It also has been admired by many others, both Catholic and Protestant.
 The Jesuits give it an official place among their "exercises".
 Kempis' Imitatio Christi was in close parentage with Ignatius of Loyola of the Devotio moderna movement, and also it was affirmed and practiced by St. Francis de Sales, profoundly influencing his Introduction to the Devout Life.

 John Wesley, the founder of the Methodist movement, listed The Imitation among the works that influenced him at his conversion.
 General Gordon carried it with him to the battlefield.

 José Rizal, the Philippine polymath and national hero, reportedly read the book whilst incarcerated within Fort Santiago in Intramuros, Manila, shortly before the Spanish colonial government executed him by firing squad for sedition on 30 December 1896.

-Swami Vivekananda, the 19th-century Hindu philosopher and founder of Vedanta Society, drew a number of parallels between the teachings of the Imitation and the Bhagavad Gita.
+Swami Vivekananda, the 19th-century Hindu philosopher and founder of the Vedanta Society, drew a number of parallels between the teachings of the Imitation and the Bhagavad Gita.
 Vivekananda wrote a preface and a translation of the Imitation in 1899.
 Vivekananda would always carry a copy of the Bhagavad Gita and the Imitation.
 Spiritual writer Eknath Easwaran compared the teachings of the Imitation with the Upanishads.